levvedrov/esp32-webpet/README.md

 git clone https://github.com/yourusername/raf-virtual-pet.git

-2. Open the project in Arduino IDE
+2. Open the project

 3. Install required libraries through the Library Manager

-4. Select the correct ESP32 board
+4. Select the correct ESP32 board (C3)

 5. Upload the firmware to the ESP32